NordGus/design-patterns/src/02_structural_design_patterns/14_facade_pattern/exercise/README.md

 We have to repeat similar steps for other operations such as composing a new tweet, liking a tweet, etc.

 What are the problems with the current implementation?
 Use the facade pattern to solve these problems.

+*This implementation is super verbose and it needs to be repeated in every instance we want to operate with tweets*